collide2954/matterfeed/README.md

 - Reads multiple RSS/ATOM/XML feeds
 - Sends new articles to Mattermost using a webhook
 - Utilizes SQLite for information storage
-- Opens a healthcheck endpoint for status changes
+- Opens a health-check endpoint for status changes

 ## Development